milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Anthos: Anthos is a solution designed for building and managing modern applications running across hybrid cloud environments.
 Anthos is an integrated platform incorporating cloud-based services and software components, including:

 Anthos Config Management: Anthos Config Management is a policy management solution for enabling consistent configuration across multiple Kubernetes clusters.
 Anthos Config Management allows you to specify one single source of truth and then enforce those policies on your cluster.
 Anthos Identity Service: Anthos Identity Service is an authentication service that lets customers bring existing identity solutions for authentication to multiple Anthos environments.
-Users can log in to and access their Anthos clusters from the command line or from the Cloud Console, all using their existing identity providers.
+Users can log in to and access their Anthos clusters from the command line or from the Google Cloud console, all using their existing identity providers.
 Anthos Integration with Google Cloud Platform Services: Google Cloud Platform services and components may be used in connection with Anthos deployments, including Google Kubernetes Engine (GKE), Cloud Logging, Cloud Monitoring, Traffic Director, and Google Cloud Platform Marketplace.
 Anthos Premium Software: Anthos includes the software components listed below as Premium Software.
 Anthos Service Mesh: Anthos Service Mesh is a managed service mesh service that includes (i) a managed certificate authority that issues cryptographic certificates that identify customer workloads within the Anthos Service Mesh for mutual authentication, and (ii) telemetry for customers to manage and monitor their services.
 Customers receive details showing an inventory of services, can understand their service dependencies, and receive metrics for monitoring their services.
 For clarity this service does not include Anthos Service Mesh -- Software (see below regarding Premium Software).